 - Processes for performing risk assessment and risk treatment in accordance with ISO 3100

 - Policies for embedding a risk management culture within the organization

 Threat Assessment and Remediation Analysis (TARA) is an engineering methodology used to identify and assess cybervulnerabilities and select countermeasures to mitigate these vulnerabilities.
 The objective of a TARA is to create a security testing framework based on the identification of assets, attack surfaces, associated damage scenarios, threats and the rating of the threats.
 You can then use this testing framework to formulate a test plan and create the appropriate test cases to determine if the appropriate countermeasures have been implemented properly to mitigate the identified threats.

 Expert guidance to help you secure your automotive products, components or systems from cyber threats

 Secure your innovations with our expert support.
 We provide comprehensive and proven security services that help allow you to protect vehicles and their passengers while also creating engagement driving experiences.
 Our advisory services can help you understand what’s required to implement a thorough automotive cybersecurity management system that covers risk management, threat analysis, internal and external cybersecurity, and supply chain management.
-You can rely on UL for trusted security expertise in order for you to innovate and develop new technologies that drive increased consumer demand.
+You can rely on UL Solutions for trusted security expertise in order for you to innovate and develop new technologies that drive increased consumer demand.
 Our deep understanding of automotive best practices helps enable OEMs and automotive suppliers to thrive in the age of connected vehicles.